eladsez/Weighted-directed-graphs/README.md

 We've implemented the algorithm in the following way:
   1. loop through all of the nodes in the graph.
   2. for each node check with `shortestPathDist` what is the **longest** path
-  3. the results are then inserted into a list and returned.
+  3. return the node with the shortest one.

 ## Structure: